Normal and

 rarely diarrhea.
 The presence of live pinworms or tapeworms can be observed

 in freshly excreted hard feces, when infestation is severe.
-This can be
+Potential

-pain, and attempts to treat the disorder as GI stasis often fails.
+frequently does not respond to treatment.
 Depending on the stage of the parasitic

 Effect of